Table of Contents

 - If at any time during the period of the Guest’s access to University facilities and services the Guest’s Sponsor is no longer affiliated with the university, and the Guest still requires access, original Sponsor’s supervisor will become the Guest’s Sponsor.

-- Requests for Guest access must be approved by a university employee with level 1 or level 2 signature authority.
+- Requests for Guest access must be approved by a university employee with the appropriate level of authority for this system/process.

 - Guest access by default will be active for one (1) day.
 A Sponsor can request a maximum period of up to one (1) year, renewable at the end of the term.